Level of event: National

 My thanks go to Bridget (Mum) for helping me early on and with enquiries, the two parking teams, Ian for helping with the maze, John for a stint on enquiries, Ed and his start teams, Paul on the finish, Penny, Paul and Joe on SI and particularly Joe for getting his head around all the results!!
 Also thanks to Pete for putting up with me spending all the late nights pulling the whole thing together and generally hauling a load of stuff around!

 We had a prizegiving with local beer, wine, local jam, chocolate oranges, Compass Point vouchers and sticks of rock at the end of the day, but there were some who were not around to pick up.
 The list is here - please try and pick up your prizes.
 See below for photos from the day - thanks to Bea Waters for photos of the prizegiving.

 Please come back to Sunny Sussex in May 2024 when we are likely to be around the historic town of Arundel.

 Is a web app for sharing and comparing orienteering routes.
 You can draw your own route or upload a GPS track from your watch.
 It also allows you to watch an animated replay with a simulated mass start.

 Pre event info

-A weekend of orienteering in the South Downs National Park, centred around the historic town of Arundel.
-Take part in a high energy middle distance race at Rewell SW and Quarry.
-Head over to Arundel for the evening urban race and finish the weekend off with a long distance national event at the newly mapped West Angmering.
+A weekend of orienteering in the South Downs National Park, centred around the vibrant seaside town of Eastbourne.
+Take part in a high energy middle distance race at Abbots Wood.
+Head down to Sovereign Harbour for an exciting evening urban race and finish the weekend off with a long distance national event at Friston Forest.
 Pre-enter all three events and receive a £3 discount per adult.
+Convenient campsite at Bramley Park Camping.
 The weekend coordinator is Anna Chapman.